rtasalem/govuk-notify-universal-comms/README.md

 ## Running the application

-The application is designed to run in containerised environments*, using Docker Compose in development and Kubernetes in production.
+The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.

 - A Helm chart is provided for production deployments to Kubernetes.